 "Computer Science and Philosophy has a ton of great things going for it.
 It can cover a wide variety of areas, and is incredibly flexible to allow you to study your particular interests in either subject.
 Having never done philosophy before starting the course, I've loved every second of it, having found both tutors and fellow students amazing to work with.
 There is a deep overlap in the subjects, and it is immensely rewarding to be able to work in two great fields at once."

 A typical week

-For the first two years, your work is divided between about ten lectures and two to three college-based tutorials each week, alongside Computer Science practical classes – usually one session a week.
+For the first two years, your work is divided between about eight lectures and two to three college-based tutorials each week, alongside Computer Science practical classes – usually one session per week.
 In the second year you will take part in a Computer Science group design practical, which may be sponsored by industry.
 In your third and fourth years, Philosophy continues to be taught through tutorials, while there are classes in the department for most Computer Science courses.

 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postdoctoral researchers or postgraduate students who are studying at doctorate level.